elix/elix.org/content/OverlayMixin.md

 # OverlayMixin

 **Purpose:** make an opened element appear on top of other page elements, then hide or remove it when closed.
+This mixin is used to define the core overlay behavior for an [Overlay](Overlay); you can also use this mixin directly.

 This mixin primarily works in the render phase of the [Elix render pipeline](/documentation#elix-render-pipeline):